veltman/learninglunches/webservers/README.md

 In the old days, a server was usually a big physical computer sitting in a room somewhere.
 These days, almost anything can be a server.
 A wristwatch can be a server.
 Several computers can team up to act as a single server, like three people under different parts of the dragon float in a parade.
 A single computer can act as lots of servers, like a single PO Box that represents hundreds of Cayman Island corporations.

-Ultimately a server is just any computer or part of a computer that can listen for **requests** from a client and do something with them.
-Usually a server sends back a **response** once it's finished with the request.
+A typical server is any computer or part of a computer that can listen for **requests** from a client and do something with them.
+Usually the server sends back a **response** once it's finished with the request.
 If the request is "send me back some information," the response would include that information, but sometimes the response is just a confirmation message or, if it didn't like your tone, a rejection message.

 When you request something from the server, you're the **client**.
 Keep in mind that "server" and "client" are just *roles* for a particular interaction, they can change.
 When server A asks server B for a file, server A has become the client.

 If a ship captain calls up to the lookout in the crow's nest asking if there any icebergs ahead, the captain is a client and the lookout is a server.
 The lookout takes in a **request**, does something with it (in this case, looks through his binoculars), and sends back a **response** ("all clear!" or "iceberg, dead ahead!").

-A **web server** is a particular flavor of server that listens for certain types of requests and provides certain types of responses.
+A web server is a particular flavor of server that listens for certain types of requests and provides certain types of responses.
 It's a system for easily looking up documents from other computers that are willing to give them to you.
 This is where that annoying `http://` at the start of every web address comes in.
 HTTP stands for **H**yper**t**ext **T**ransfer **P**rotocol.
 There are lots of other protocols, but for our purposes all we care about is HTTP.

 When interacting with a web server, the actual "client" is usually your web browser, and you're just guiding it.
 If you hear "client" in the context of the web, think browser.
 A web browser plays two main roles:

-1. A rendering engine that takes raw HTML and JavaScript code and makes them into pretty, clickable webpages for your viewing pleasure
+1. A rendering engine that takes raw HTML and JavaScript code and makes them into pretty, clickable webpages for your viewing pleasure.
-2. A terminal that formats your URLs and other interactions into formal HTTP requests that a server will understand, like a telegraph operator in the Wild West (more on this soon).
+2. A translator that formats your URLs and other interactions into formal HTTP requests that a server will understand (more on this soon).

 ## Anatomy of a pageview ##